google/codeworld/Users.md

   * Luke Palmer used CodeWorld for the introductory section of a computer science class at Hillview Middle School.
 * Robertson Intermediate School
   * From October 2014 through March 2015, a group of students, mostly 7th - 8th grades, met twice per week for an after-school club taught by Chris Smith.
+* Little School on Vermijo

 ## 2015

+* Little School on Vermijo
+  * CodeWorld returned to LSV in the Spring of 2015, and for the entire 2015-2016 school year.
+Classes were co-taught by Chris Smith and Sue Spengler.
 * [CATALYST Conference](http://www.sccs.swarthmore.edu/org/catalyst/)
   * CATALYST is a conference for 7th and 8th grade girls at Swarthmore.
 Stephanie Weirich led two one-hour sessions with about 10 girls each in the Spring of 2015, and introduced them to programming using CodeWorld.